Warcraft Rumble

 Animation Poses

 The animators on Rumble will often create various test poses to help find the personality of characters.
 When creating new poses, animators focus on strong silhouettes and clear, dynamic posing.
 These poses will then sometimes become the basis for in-game abilities or Talent animations.
 There have even been situations where specific Talents were inspired by pose testing.
-The Murloc Tidehunter Talent “Safety Bubble” was inspired by a pose made by one of our animators, Carin Huurnink!
+The Murloc Tidehunter talent “Safety Bubble” was inspired by a pose made by one of our animators, Carin Huurnink!

 As game developers and artists, we constantly look at the artwork we create from all angles, but we’re especially concerned with how the art looks from our in-game camera’s gameplay view.
 Warcraft Rumble’s top-down camera view presents some interesting challenges for animated characters.
 Most of the information of the character is seen in the top 1/3 of their bodies during gameplay.
 For most characters, we only see them from the shoulders up.
 Because of this, we need to be very deliberate while creating the character art to ensure that we stick to a limited color palette.
 Most of our minis have 1-2 major color break-ups so that when you deploy a Gargoyle onto the field, you’re already accustomed to his black, purple, and grey color scheme.

 In addition to, color, shape, and silhouette play major factors in getting that ‘quick read’ for each of your Minis.
 For a time, we were experimenting with the Gargoyle attacking with its legs, much like the harpy’s attack animation.
-But, because he is a flying tank, the gargoyle needs to be beefy and imposing, and most importantly, he needs to look like he could take a lot of damage.
-That meant big wings for the gargoyle, and those big wings were going to be a problem if he attacks with his legs.
+But, because he is a flying tank, the Gargoyle needs to be beefy and imposing, and most importantly, he needs to look like he could take a lot of damage.
+That meant big wings for the Gargoyle, and those big wings were going to be a problem if he attacks with his legs.

 While animating his fly-cycle, Carin paid special attention to the movement of his shoulders/clavicle and biceps muscles.
 By emphasizing the force he must put into each flap, she added to the feeling of beefiness.
-For his Wing Buffet Talent (where he gains 33% movement speed) we chose not to increase his wing-flap speed to preserve this ‘tanky’ feeling: a fluttering Gargoyle feels much less imposing.
+For his Wing Buffet talent (where he gains 33% movement speed) we chose not to increase his wing-flap speed to preserve this ‘tanky’ feeling: a fluttering Gargoyle feels much less imposing.

 All these elements come together to create truly magical Minis full of life (and attitude) and ready to take the battlefield and crush the competition.